nateraluis/bicycle-network-growth/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/nateraluis/bicycle-network-growth/master)

-This repository contains the code to replicate the algorithms and measures in the paper Natera, L.G., Battiston, F., Iñiguez, G., and Szell, M. *"Developing optimal bicycle network growth strategies"*, 2019.
+This repository contains the code to replicate the algorithms and measures in the paper Natera, L.G., Battiston, F., Iñiguez, G., and Szell, M. *"Data-driven strategies for optimal bicycle network growth"*, 2019.

 ## Guide
 1. ```01_Multiplex.ipynb``` --> Takes the multilayer networks for the fifteen different cities and calculates their corresponding overlap census.